 - 7. Southern Arizona Attractions

-Since they were young, our four grandchildren have been visiting us here in Tucson twice a year (Spring or Summer and always Christmas) for a week or three at a time.
+Since they were young, our four grandchildren have been visiting us here in Tucson twice a year (Spring or Summer and always Christmas) for a week or two at a time.
 They are, in descending order of age: Jessie, Colby, Jon & Morgan.

 I can’t tell you specifically what fun things you can do with your kids.
 Depends on age, ability, and interests.
 But I can tell you what our grandchildren enjoyed over the years.